Route assignment

-Route assignment, route choice, or traffic assignment concerns the selection of routes (alternative called paths) between origins and destinations in transportation networks.
+Route assignment, route choice, or traffic assignment concerns the selection of routes (alternatively called paths) between origins and destinations in transportation networks.
 It is the fourth step in the conventional transportation forecasting model, following trip generation, trip distribution, and mode choice.
 The zonal interchange analysis of trip distribution provides origin-destination trip tables.
 Mode choice analysis tells which travelers will use which mode.
 To determine facility needs and costs and benefits, we need to know the number of travelers on each route and link of the network (a route is simply a chain of links between an origin and destination).
 We need to undertake traffic (or trip) assignment.
 Suppose there is a network of highways and transit systems and a proposed addition.
 We first want to know the present pattern of traffic delay and then what would happen if the addition were made.